-Programs on October 8, 2014
+Programs on October 8, 2015

-On board, you'll find a full array of library materials and services for all ages.
-You can browse several thousand titles or pick up materials you've requested online or over the phone.
+On board, you'll find books, music, DVDs and library services for all ages.
+You can browse several thousand titles or pick up items you've requested online or over the phone.

 Learn how to adjust text size, mouse pointers and screen resolution to best suit your eyes.
 Also, find out about software that makes reading on your computer easier and removes annoying ads.
 Bringing your Windows laptop is optional.
 Registration begins Thursday, September 24.